open62541/open62541/doc/tutorial_client_firstSteps.rst

 Further tasks
 -------------
 * Try to connect to some other OPC UA server by changing "opc.tcp://localhost:16664" to an appropriate address (remember that the queried node is contained in any OPC UA server).
-* Display the value of the variable node (ns=1,i="the.answer") containing an "Int32" from the example server (which is built in :doc:`tutorial_firstStepsServer`).
+* Display the value of the variable node (ns=1,i="the.answer") containing an "Int32" from the example server (which is built in :doc:`tutorial_server_firstSteps`).
 Note that the identifier of this node is a string type: use "UA_NODEID_STRING_ALLOC".
 The answer can be found in "examples/exampleClient.c".
-* Try to set the value of the variable node (ns=1,i="the.answer") containing an "Int32" from the example server (which is built in :doc:`tutorial_firstStepsServer`) using "UA_Client_write" function.
+* Try to set the value of the variable node (ns=1,i="the.answer") containing an "Int32" from the example server (which is built in :doc:`tutorial_server_firstSteps`) using "UA_Client_write" function.
 The example server needs some more modifications, i.e., changing request types.
 The answer can be found in "examples/exampleClient.c".